 Does your child or a child you love struggle with visual processing skills?
 These are skills that our brain uses to make sense of what we see around us.
 They are critical to learning in all areas of life, but are particularly important to learning math, reading, and writing.
 There are some fun ways to improve these skills without a child realizing that he is “working”.
 Below are some fun games and activities that would make great birthday, Christmas, or any time gifts!

-(Note: This post contains affiliate links for your convenience and to support this web-site.
+(Note: This post contains affiliate links for your convenience and to support this webssite.
 Click on pictures to buy.
 To learn more, read our full Disclosure Policy.)

 Blink: This is another quick game that travels well on the go.
 Two players race to get rid of all of their cards by matching them to the cards in front of them based on color, shape, or number of shapes on the card.
 You can also play a solitaire version if a child needs more practice without the pressure of competing with another person for a place to put their cards.
 You can set up the game as normal and then see how many cards one child is able to play before he runs out of ‘moves’.
 Suggested for ages 7 and up.

-Dominoes: Not only does this game strengthen visual discrimination skills, but it also improves a child’s number sense skills by helping children learn how to subitize.
+Dominoes: Not only does this game strengthen visual discrimination skills, but it also improves a child’s number sense skills by helping children learn how to visualize numbers.
+(You can read more about this in Visualizing Numbers: A Key Skill for Math.)
 Players take turns matching the number patterns on their dominoes to the ones already played on the table.
 Suggested for ages 8 and up.